srgrr/URLShortener/README.md

 password=root
 bucket_size=16384
 ```
 Redis will convert all the URLs to numbers in base `pool_size`.

-Each number will belong to a bucket `num // bucket_size`.
-This will allow the shortener to easily find available short URLs.
+A short url with number `N` will belong to bucket `N // num_buckets`.

+If `bucket_size = 128` we will only need to check 128 positions to find a suitable candidate for a new, randomly generated short url.

 ## Local env